Inspection Reports for

 Complaint Details

-The visit was triggered by a complaint investigation identified as #KS00104909.
+The visit was a complaint investigation combined with a health resurvey, identified as #KS00104909.

 Findings

 The facility failed to provide RN coverage for at least 8 consecutive hours a day, 7 days a week on multiple dates.
-Additionally, the facility did not ensure proper food labeling, use of hairnets and beard guards by staff, and failed to maintain sanitary conditions during food service, including inadequate hand hygiene practices.
+Additionally, the facility failed to ensure proper food labeling, use of hairnets and beard guards by staff, and proper hand hygiene during dining service, resulting in unsanitary conditions.

-Failed to use the services of a Registered Nurse for at least 8 consecutive hours a day, 7 days a week on specified dates.
+F 354: The facility failed to use the services of a Registered Nurse for at least 8 consecutive hours a day, 7 days a week on specified dates in July and August 2016.

 Report Facts